OpenMDAO/Aviary/aviary/docs/theory_guide/developer_note_gasp_based_bwb.md

 ## BWB geometry and mass

 - For design load, variable `Aircraft.Wing.LOADING` is replaced by `Mission.Design.GROSS_MASS / Aircraft.Wing.EXPOSED_WING_AREA`.
 As a result, `BWBLoadSpeeds` and `BWBLoadFactors` replace `LoadSpeeds` and `LoadFactors`.
 A new group `BWBDesignLoadGroup` is created to include these two new components.
+- Aviary engine geometry uses different empirical equation.
+In GASP, the sizing relation is based on aircraft gross weight and the number of engines.
+For BWB, we adopt GASP implementation.
+We also allow the engines are partially buried into the fuselage.
+This implementation can be applied to conventional aircraft.

 ### Equip And Useful Load